Learn how simple living and the right daily habits can improve your life (or in my case, change it completely). Here are 11 ideas to help you begin.

 To some extent, our lives will always be a little bit busy and complicated—no matter how much we simplify.

 Of course, this doesn’t mean that we shouldn’t try!
 But it’s a delicate balance; simple living means working on what we can control, and letting go of what we can’t.

 This is why finding joy in the little things is so important.
 When life is inevitably chaotic and overwhelming, we can be intentional about seeking out the magic around us.

 Steam rising off your coffee.
 A ray of sunshine coming in the window.
 The sound of laughter in the distance.

 Make it a habit of looking at the world with new eyes.
-As time goes on and you become more practiced, life as a whole will become more beautiful and, of course, simple.
+As time goes on and you become more practised, life as a whole will become more beautiful and, of course, simple.

-Do you have any meaningful habits?
-How do they help simplify your life?
+What daily habits have had the biggest impact on your life?
 Let us know in the comments! x